trpc-group/trpc-cpp/docs/en/http_protocol_upload_download_service.md

 }
 ```

-# How to use the asynchronous streaming interface to implement file upload-download.
+# How to use the asynchronous streaming interface to implement file upload-download

 The HTTP asynchronous streaming service is developed based on `HttpAsyncStreamFuncHandler` and registered with the route
 through `HttpAsyncStreamService` and `RegisterAsyncStreamMethod`.